PYPL Stock Price Today (April 2026) — PayPal Holdings, Inc. Analysis & Key Metrics 2026-04-15

 Common investor questions about PayPal Holdings, Inc.

-PayPal Holdings, Inc. (PYPL) is currently trading at $41.65.
-The RSI (14-day) is at 32.3, indicating neutral territory.
+PayPal Holdings, Inc. (PYPL) is currently trading at $49.81.
+The RSI (14-day) is at 72.2, indicating overbought territory (potentially overheated).
 Wall Street analysts have a consensus "hold" recommendation.
-The mean analyst price target of $51.88 implies 24.6% upside from current levels.
-Volatility is high at 63.0% annualized, meaning significant price swings are common.
+The mean analyst price target of $52.74 implies 5.9% upside from current levels.
+Volatility is moderate at 29.0% annualized, meaning price movements are relatively contained.
 Investors should consider their risk tolerance, investment horizon, and portfolio diversification before making a decision.

 Key risks for PayPal Holdings, Inc. (PYPL) investors include: 1.
-High volatility (63.0% annualized)—the stock can experience significant daily price swings.
+Moderate volatility (29.0% annualized)—price swings are notable.
 2. Broader market and macroeconomic risks (interest rates, inflation, geopolitical events).
 3. Credit Services sector-specific competitive pressures.
 Investors should diversify and consider their risk tolerance before investing.

 Here is PayPal Holdings, Inc.'s (PYPL) current debt and financial health profile: Total debt stands at $12.30B.
 The debt-to-equity ratio is 60.70, which is moderate and generally manageable for most companies.
 The current ratio is 1.29, indicating adequate short-term liquidity.
 The quick ratio is 0.24.
 The company holds $10.42B in cash and equivalents.
 Free cash flow is positive at $3.27B, providing a cushion for debt servicing and shareholder returns.